-\circ Yes.
+√ No. The State does not impose a premium, enrollment fee, or similar cost-sharing arrangement on waiver participants.
+0 Yes.
 The State imposes a premium, enrollment fee or similar cost-sharing arrangement.
 Describe in detail the cost sharing arrangement, including: (a) the type of cost sharing (e.g., premium, enrollment fee); (b) the amount of charge and how the amount of the charge is related to total gross family income (c) the groups of participants subject to cost-sharing and the groups who are excluded; and (d) the mechanisms for the collection of cost-sharing and reporting the amount collected on the CMS 64:

-ippenanti 2,
+rippendix 1: 12

 State:

 Effective Date